-A focus group is a form of qualitative research, which means it’s an exploratory rather than conclusive type of research.
+A focus group is a form of qualitative research, which means it’s an exploratory rather than conclusive type of market research to better understand a target audience’s motivations, preferences, and sentiments.
 Focus group helps you understand not only what your customers think, but also how and why they think that way.

-Focus groups are typically interactive group forums held in a neutral place where your collaborators can feel comfortable giving honest feedback.
+Focus groups typically consist of interactive group forums held in a neutral facility where your collaborators can feel comfortable giving honest feedback.
 These are facilitated by a trained moderator who is able to best keep the group energetic and engaged.
 Great moderators will be able to switch focal points on the fly and can be receptive to non-verbal cues that may garner greater insight into a consumer’s reaction to your brand.

 What is a Survey?

 Surveys are classified as quantitative analysis.
 They allow you to gain numerical data on just about anything and a typical survey group is much, much larger than a focus group.
 Survey answers can be in the form of scales, multiple choice, true and false or even emotionally-charged words like “enjoy” or “avoid”.